-Both chapters conclude by linking their contents to the idea of democracy.
-Both emphasise, through using examples of local media as well as social advertising, how mainstream media and advertising tend to favour those who have greater financial as well as social resources.
+This chapter concludes by linking its contents to the idea of democracy.
+It emphasises, through using examples of local media as well as social advertising, how mainstream media and advertising tend to favour those who have greater financial as well as social resources.
 This point can be reinforced in the classroom by using local examples of media stories, as well as posing questions about the ways in which advertising is changing what is locally available as well as locally valued.